Jim Hadnot: Early life

 Hadnot grew up in Oakland, California and attended McClymond's High School, the same high school that Celtics legend Bill Russell graduated from.
 Hadnot and Russell would develop a tight relationship with one another as a result of this connection, with Russell serving as a father figure to the younger Hadnot after the untimely death of his biological dad.

 College

 Following his successful 4-year tenure at McClymond's, Hadnot became one of the most sought-after young high schoolers in the country.
 Bill Russell first brought up the prospect of attending Providence to his attention, urging him to go to the program due to the fact that their campus was close to Russell's home in Reading, Massachusetts.
 Hadnot lived alongside Russell and his then-wife Rose Swisher for some time en route to becoming Providence college's all-time leader in points (1,462) and rebounds (1,299) before graduating in 1962.
-He also helped lead the team to an NIT title in 1961, which at the time was viewed by many as a greater accomplishment than winning the NCAA tournament.
+He also helped lead the team to an NIT title in 1961.
 In 1962, his final season with the Friars, Hadnot played alongside future Georgetown coaching legend John Thompson.
 Over the course of his three year stint at Providence, Hadnot averaged 17.5 points, 15.5 rebounds, and 2.6 fouls.